Wallis-Inc/swissgrid-platform-engineer/2-dependabot.md

 The Github solution to minimize security vulnerabilities is called Dependabot.

-You can see it active in this repository.
+You can see it active in this organization.

 ## Enforcement